Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/internal-groups-and-teams.md

 - __Single Company__: With this approach you define a simple top-level OU of type "company", and avoid using child OU items, and instead just define a single list of teams.
 You define a single top-level Company OU, and then define a flat list of assignment teams beneath the top-level company.
 - __Hierarchical__: For organizations that have more complex, multi-level team structures, in this mode, you can define one or more top-level company OU's and, beneath each company OU, you can define any number of teams within that company, and teams can optionally have child teams as required.
-- __Organizational__: For organizations that have really complex, multi-level company/divisional and organizational structures where you want to represent the organizational structure making use of the full range of organizational unit (OU) types and an unlimited depth hierarchical structure, where you can inter-mix non-functional OU's and teams as you need, then this more advanced approach may well be the the right choice.
+- __Organizational__: For organizations that have really complex, multi-level company/divisional and organizational structures where you want to represent the organizational structure making use of the full range of organizational unit (OU) types and an unlimited depth hierarchical structure, where you can inter-mix non-functional OU's and teams as you need, then this more advanced approach may well be the right choice.

 This is an important choice you really need to make early on when deploying Hornbill into your organization, please ensure you read our [Best Practice Guide for Defining Your Org Structure](/esp-fundamentals/best-practice/org-structure) before making your choice.
-Its worth remembering that just because you can do something does not mean you always should, and this applies when it comes to mapping your organizational structure in Hornbill.
+It's worth remembering that just because you can do something does not mean you always should, and this applies when it comes to mapping your organizational structure in Hornbill.

 ## Organizational Units (OU's)